SynneK1337/gci-2019/getting-started-with-stl-in-cpp/readme.md

 John -> 21
 Paul -> 14
 ```
-For more informations about ```std::map``` I suggest checking out [cppreference](https://en.cppreference.com/w/cpp/container/map).
+For more information about ```std::map``` I suggest checking out [cppreference](https://en.cppreference.com/w/cpp/container/map).

 ## Algorithms
-STL' s algorithms are pretty useful while working with containers.
-I will show you usage for some of them below.
+STL's algorithms are pretty useful while working with containers.
+I will show you the usage for some of them below.

 ### **std::sort()** usage:
 ```c++